marketempower/litetrail.com/content/ultralight-backpacking-gear-list/index.md

 ### Plug and Play

 Many of the items in this list can be switched out for your preferred type, and not adversely effect the 10-pound threshold.
-For example, you may prefer a fully enclosed shelter with bug netting such as the {{< affiliate/a-href "Zpacks Plexamid Tent" "https://zpacks.com/products/plexamid-tent?aff=37" "zpacks-plexamid-tent_text" >}} (15.3 oz.), or a backpack with more support such as the {{< affiliate/a-href "Hyperlite Mountain Gear 2400 Junction" "https://www.avantlink.com/click.php?tt=pl&ti=3502&pw=149605&mi=13582&pt=3&pri=340" "hyperlite-mountain-gear-2400-junction_text" >}} (30.1oz).

-Think of this list as a template, and as long as you plug in items with similar function and weight, the end result will be a list customized for your needs that maintains a happy balance between weight and experience, while keeping you safe - so long as you fill up the space between your ears with the right knowledge, skills, and experience.
+Think of this list as a template, and as long as you plug-in items with similar function and weight, the end result will be a list customized for your needs that maintains a happy balance between weight and experience, while keeping you safe - so long as you fill up the space between your ears with the right knowledge, skills, and experience.

 ### Archived Gear Lists